 A successful business owner will advise you that having a strong reputation online is not just a luxury.
 It is vital.
-When you receive positive review, it reassures your potential customers that you are reliable.
+When you receive a positive review, it reassures your potential customers that you are reliable.
 You want the customers should be aware of offer quality products or services.
 Being aware that how to keep your existing customers satisfied will improve your bottom line.

 Some of the small business, such as offline business, have their blinders on when it comes to the internet.
-They say they serve localized base of consumers- the maximum portion of which is foot traffic.
-That is the reason people have a perception that web is irrelevant.
+They say they serve the localized base of consumers- the maximum portion of which is foot traffic.
+That is the reason people have a perception that the web is irrelevant.

 Your Small-Scale Business & Reviews

 Having a small- scale business, you may think that reviews are not vital for your company.
 You may not even be aware you can utilize reviews.
 Similarly, you may essentially depend on the referral alone and feel that this does you just fine.

 In the year 2017, however, the fact is that the content of online reviews on sites such as Glassdoor, Yelp and even Facebook can mean the difference between success and failure especially if you have a restaurant or a hotel business.
 For instance, did you know that positive comments can produce an average increase in sales of approx 28-20 % and that consumers are likely to spend 31 % more because of positive reviews?

 We have a great news for you!
 Reviews for small-scale business are not only beneficial in helping your business grow by garnering new customers, but also help toward seeing more in the bank each month too.